LaunchCodeEducation/skills-back-end-java/java4python/control-flow/README.md

 ## Iteration

-At a coneptual level, loops in Java aren't that different from loops in Python, though the syntax varies significantly in some cases.
+At a conceptual level, loops in Java aren't that different from loops in Python, though the syntax varies significantly in some cases.

 ### For Loops